 Note: Assuming the parties go with the default time lines, keep in mind the 10-3-3 three-step dance which is the inspection negotiation dance.
-The Buyer has the initial 10 days to give their inspection notice.
-The Seller has 3 days to give their response.
-The Buyer now has 3 days to reply to the Seller's response.
-It is important to make sure the Buyer understands that if they are going to engage in the "whining dance" (attempting to get the Seller to do more than the Seller offered in their response) then if the Buyer's 3-day reply period goes by without any resolution, the contingency is deemed satisfied and the Seller does not have to do any corrections or modifications (not even the ones they agreed to do in their initial response).
+Buyer has the initial 10 days to give their inspection notice.
+Seller has 3 days to give their response.
+Buyer now has 3 days to reply to Seller's response.
+It is important to make sure Buyer understands that if they are going to engage in the "whining dance" (attempting to get Seller to do more than Seller offered in their response) then if Buyer's 3-day reply period goes by without any resolution, the contingency is deemed satisfied and Seller does not have to do any corrections or modifications (not even the ones they agreed to do in their initial response).

-If the Seller has agreed to corrections, the work must be done in a "commercially reasonable manner" (duct tape is not an appropriate fix for a leaking trap) and the work must be completed within the negotiated time frame prior to closing and the Buyer may have the corrections re-inspected at buyer's expense.
-If Buyer agrees to pay for any repairs prior to closing the parties are advised to seek the counsel of an attorney to review the terms of that agreement.
-Buyer may inspect for oil storage tanks, but can only go so far as to determine the existence of one, but cannot go digging.

-Buyer is advised to have special inspections of the on-site sewage system as they are subject to strict governmental regulation and occasionally malfunction or even fail.

-Buyer may check box #2 to condition the agreement on the subjective satisfaction with a neighborhood review during the negotiated time period.
+- 7. Repairs.
+If Seller has agreed to corrections, the work must be done in a "commercially reasonable manner" (duct tape is not an appropriate fix for a leaking trap) and the work must be completed within the negotiated time frame prior to closing and the Buyer may have the corrections re-inspected at buyer's expense.
+If Buyer agrees to pay for any repairs prior to closing the parties are advised to seek the counsel of an attorney to review the terms of that agreement. - 8.
+Oil Storage Tanks.
+Buyer may inspect for oil storage tanks, but can only go so far as to determine the existence of one, but cannot go digging. - 9.
+On-Site Sewage Disposal Systems Advisory.
+Buyer is advised to have special inspections of the on-site sewage system as they are subject to strict governmental regulation and occasionally malfunction or even fail. - 10.
+Neighborhood Review Contingency.
+Buyer may check this box to condition the agreement on the subjective satisfaction with a neighborhood review during the negotiated time period.
 The neighborhood review is of such things as schools, proximity to bus lines and shopping, traffic patterns, noise, parking, etc. to include the existence of sex offenders.